-The top slot for holding controller modules is designated slot A and the bottom slot is designated slot B. The face plate details of the controller modules show the modules aligned for use in slot A. In this orientation, the controller module latch shown at the bottom of the module and it is in a closed/locked position.
-The following figures identify the ports on the controller modules.
-See 12 Gb/s controller module LEDs on page 22 for LED identification.
+The top slot for holding controller modules is designated slot A, and the bottom slot is designated slot B. The face plate details of the controller modules show a module aligned for use in slot A. In this orientation, the controller module latch is shown at the bottom of the module and it is in a closed/locked position.
+See 12 Gb/s controller module LEDs